vim-ctrlspace/vim-ctrlspace/README.md

 Its name follows the convention of naming similar plugins after their default mappings (like *Command-T* or *CtrlP*).
 Obviously, the plugin mapping is by default `Ctrl + Space`.

+If you like (and use) the plugin please don't forget to add a :star:!
+This will let me know how many users it has and then how to proceed with its further development :).

 ### Demo

 Here's a small demonstration.
 Viewing in HD advised!